craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Baator.md

 A blazing desolation of fire and lava, the fourth layer is host to a place known as The Pit of Flame, a large pit of *hell-fire*, a flame of such strength it bypasses the strongest fire resistances - and one of the worst punishments available to those who break the Laws of Baator.

 #### [[Stygia]], Fifth Layer of Hell
-A vast fozen sea of icebergs and floating sheets.
+A vast frozen sea of icebergs and floating sheets.
 It is named after the [[River Styx]], which flows throughout the layer.
 Some of the sheets host large cities, and navigation between these settlements was relatively easy because of the presence of the Styx.

 #### [[Malbolge]], Sixth Layer of Hell
 The landscape of the layer is a steep, craggy, infinite incline that often experiences avalanches.
 Large fortress of copper are teardrop shapped to repel avalanches.
 Thoughout the plane, built along the slopes of the land, pillars of adamantine that can withstand the avalanches are built, atop which platforms support suspended cages that hold condemned devils that are constantly injured by the incessant rockfalls, but never killed.